drakulaboy/STABLE_DIFFUSION_FORGE_ANDROID_TERMUX/README.md

 pip install -r requirements.txt

+if you have errors like
+error: externally-managed-environment
+then use this command
+pip install -r requirements.txt --break-system-packages

 Launch the webui.
 It will take some time to complete first-time installation then everything should be fine

 python launch.py --always-cpu --skip-torch-cuda-test --always-offload-from-vram --attention-split --all-in-fp16 --vae-in-cpu